 Do not touch your eyes or the inside of your nose unless you have just washed your hands and have not touched anything else in the meantime.

 Be careful not to cut yourself when you are using sharp objects such as a safety razor or fingernail or toenail cutters.

 Avoid contact sports or other situations where bruising or injury could occur.

 The powder form of this medicine contains albumin, which comes from human blood.
-Some human blood products have transmitted certain viruses to people who have received them.
-The risk of getting a virus from medicines made of human blood has been greatly reduced in recent years.
-This is the result of required testing of human donors for certain viruses, and testing during manufacture of these medicines.
-Although the risk is low, talk with your doctor if you have concerns.
+Some human blood products have transmitted certain viruses to people who have received them, although the risk is low.
+Human donors and donated blood are both tested for viruses to keep the transmission risk low.
+Talk with your doctor about this risk if you have questions.

-Stop using this medicine and check with your doctor if blurred vision, decreased vision, or any other change in vision occurs during your treatment.
-Your doctor may want you or your child to have your eyes checked by an ophthalmologist (eye doctor).
+Check with your doctor if blurred vision, decreased vision, or any other change in vision occurs during your treatment.
+Your doctor may want you to have your eyes checked by an ophthalmologist (eye doctor).

 Interferon alfa-2b injection and ribavirin combination may cause a dry mouth.
 For temporary relief of mouth dryness, use sugarless candy or gum, melt bits of ice in your mouth, or use a saliva substitute.
 However, if your mouth continues to feel dry for more than 2 weeks, check with your medical doctor or dentist.
 Continuing dryness of the mouth may increase the chance of dental disease, including tooth decay, gum disease, and fungus infections.

 Some patients who have used this medicine with ribavirin have had vomiting.
 If you vomit during or after your treatment, rinse your mouth out with water.
 This may also help prevent damage to your teeth and gums.